 • Shopping from your living room is not an option.
 However, you can grocery shop or pick up those light bulbs you have been meaning to get while shopping for air plants!

-purple and green spider type air plants in a bin.
+Purple and green spider type air plants in a bin.

 Online Supplier